jsiegenthaler/homebridge-eosstb/README.md

 This plugin is not provided by Magenta or Telenet or Sunrise or Virgin Media or Ziggo any other affiliate of UPC.
 It is neither endorsed nor supported nor developed by UPC or any affiliates.
 UPC can change their systems at any time and that might break this plugin.
 But I hope not.

 ## Requirements
-* An Apple iPhone or iPad with iOS 14.0 (or later).
-Developed on iOS 14.1...16.0, earlier versions not tested.
+* An Apple iPhone or iPad with iOS/iPadOS 14.0 (or later).
+Developed on iOS 14.1...16.1, earlier versions not tested.
-* [Homebridge](https://homebridge.io/) v1.5.0 (or later).
-Developed on Homebridge 1.1.116....1.5.0, earlier versions not tested.
+* [Homebridge](https://homebridge.io/) v1.5.1 (or later).
+Developed on Homebridge 1.1.116....1.5.1, earlier versions not tested.
 * A TV subscription from one of the supported countries and TV providers.
 * An online account for viewing TV in the web app (often part of your TV package), see the table above.
 * The ARRIS DCX960 or HUMAX 2008C-STB-TN mediabox, provided by your TV provider as part of your TV subscription, called by the system an "EOSSTB" or "EOS2STB" and marketed under different names in different countries.